Nov05/kaggle--feedback-prize-ell/README.md

 		* manually engineered features such as
 			* `unigrams count` (reflecting the english learners' vocabulary)
 			* `line breaks count` (for that essays with lower scores tend to have too few or too many line breaks)
-			* `I vs. i`  and `bad punctuation` (for that worse essays usually don't pay attention to the capitalization and punctuation rules), etc.
+			* `I vs. i`  and `bad punctuation` (for that worse essays usually don't pay attention to the capitalization and punctuation rules)
 			* `tf-idf` (a widely used statistical method), etc.
         * a feature engineered with **fastText**, such as `english score`, to measure how much likely an essay is classified as English (for that essays with lower scores were written by non-native English speakers who tend to use more non-English words), etc.
-        * the output of a state-of-the-art natural language model, in this case, the pre-trained transformer-based DeBERTa-V3-Base model, as a "feature", and feed them into the relatively "traditional" simple machine learning regressors, such as `linear`, `xgboost`, LightGBM (`lgb`), and a 2-layer vanilla neural network (`nn`)
+        * the output of a state-of-the-art natural language model, in this case, the pre-trained transformer-based DeBERTa-V3-Base model, as a "feature"

+		and feed the combinations into the relatively "traditional" simple machine learning regressors, such as `linear`, `xgboost`, LightGBM (`lgb`), and a 1-layer vanilla neural network (`nn`)

     * 2 models each utilized a fine-tuned custom pre-trained **`DeBERTa`** model, which consists of the deberta-v3-base model, a pooling layer, and one or two fully connected layers.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;With such a design, different types of models can be trained, evaluated, tested, and submitted with similar APIs.